gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 In this tutorial, we have constructed a full 1D-1V Landau damping simulation using Gyselalib++.
 Starting from the Vlasov–Poisson system, we made explicit numerical choices for spline representation, operator splitting, and semi-Lagrangian advection.
 Each step that must be described to reproduce the simulation was written explicitly in the body of the simulation as part of a code structure.

-The logic required to build this simulation should be analagous to the logic needed to build more complex 1D-1V simulations or simulations in higher dimensions.
+The logic required to build this simulation should be analogous to the logic needed to build more complex 1D-1V simulations or simulations in higher dimensions.

 We hope this tutorial helps you get started with Gyselalib++ — good luck with your simulations!